EwoutBergsma/PYNQ-Z2/adder/README.md

 # There is more

+You _could_ now work on the below, but people that are new to this, perhaps consider working on the FIR filter example first is recommended.
+Of course, it does not hurt to at least read the below.

 This repository provided a ready-made overlay for the adder.
 But you could also make it yourself.

 The [original source](https://www.youtube.com/watch?v=2ErFDGSv5EE) uses High Level Synthesis (HLS) to create an IP block that is then used in Vivado to generate the overlay.
 That tutorial still uses Vivado HLS to achieve this, the newer version of that software is called Vitis HLS.
 By swapping out Vivado HLS with Vitis HLS, one should still be able to follow that tutorial.